aMOPel/godot-xchange-scene/README.md

 docs](https://docs.godotengine.org/en/stable/tutorials/misc/change_scenes_manually.html#doc-change-scenes-manually)
 I wrote a little wrapper around the ways to switch scenes.

-This Repo contains this wrapper and a ready to go example of its usage.

 __TL;DR__:
 The scene switcher script is in `utils/scene_switcher.gd` (300 lines)